clarkcb/xfind/README.md

 versions isn't working properly and the results will be invalid.
 An obvious example of this would be attempting to run language versions that aren't built.

+## Conclusions

+In this section I will write about the experience of developing these projects, writing the different language versions, and what personal conclusions I drew from it.
+For now I will just outline the approach I will use.

+Here's a list of criteria to evaluate each language by:

+* documentation / resources
+* learning curve
+* readability
+* core library
+* building/running
+* managing dependencies
+* speed of development
+* efficiency/performance
+* platform agnosticity

+The conclusions from these are helpful in determining which languages are most and least suited for given requirements:

+* one-off utilities / scripting
+* high-performance
+* cross-platform
+* rich core and/or third-party dependencies
+* specific platform (e.g. iOS or Android)
+* specific framework (e.g. JVM or CLR)

+I will give summaries of the experience of developing each of the language versions, and then rank them by criteria and requirements.

 ## TODOs